 - Vermont Agency of Commerce and Community Development Resources for businesses including financial assistance, sector guidance on crucial business and unemployment information.

 - Economic Injury Disaster Loan for small business extended to December 31, 2021.
-The US.
-Small Business Administration provides details on the line provided above.
+For more information, click on the link.

 - Small Business Debt Relief Program could help assist to keep up with payments on your current or potential SBA loan.

 - SBA Express Bridge Loans may enable small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 quickly.

 - Small Business Administration’s funding opportunities available with Vermont-specific resources and guidance on the SBA application process and a checklist of financial documents needed to apply: https://www.vtsbdc.org/business-201-during-covid-19-2/